WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-21-Think-like-a-tester-and-test-for-the-impossible.markdown

 ```
 The unit test above will help protect the contract, especially for downstream processes.

+> Use unit tests to detect violation of contracts that other code will
+> depend on.
+How the code handles invalid conditions is part of that contract.

 But it's impossible, so why bother?
 ============================================
 It might seem unnecessary to add unit tests for a state that is impossible